chaoss/wg-gmd/focus-areas/code-development-process-quality/change-requests.md

 ## Objectives
 * Volume of changes proposed to a project.
-    Change requests are a proxy for the activity in a project.
+    Change requests are a dimension for the activity in a project.
     By counting change requests in the set of repositories corresponding to a project, you can have an idea of the overall activity in changes to that project.